-Printers, Copiers & Scanners Alternative ways to recycle Donate E-Waste FREE Drop-off at HHW facility Residents may, for free, safely and properly dispose of any and all types of banned electronic devices at the West County HHW Collection Facility.
+Printers, Copiers and Scanners Alternative ways to recycle Donate E-Waste FREE Drop-off at HHW facility Residents may, for free, safely and properly dispose of any and all types of banned electronic devices at the West County HHW Collection Facility.
 Donate Working Electronics If you have electronic devices in working condition and would like to donate them for reuse, contact: Contra Costa E-Waste – Reuse eWasteCollective Alternative Ways to Recycle HP Product Return & Recycling You can sell back, trade in or recycle your HP equipment.
 Learn more about HP’s product return and recycling program.
 Staples' Take Back Program Staples offers free, in-store recycling for unwanted electronics, including desktop computers, tablets, monitors, printers, and other electronics.
-Locate your nearest Staples.
-Canon Consumer Products Recycling Program Canon offers a recycling program for certain consumer products; check if they accept your product by typing its name in the finder.
+Find your nearest Staples.
+Canon Consumer Products Recycling Program Canon offers a recycling program for certain consumer products.
+Learn more about Canon’s recycling program.
 Dell Reconnect Drop-Off and Mail-Back Program Dell Reconnect will accept most computer equipment from any brand for recycling at many Goodwill drop-off locations.
-They also have a free mail-back program if you are recycling Dell products or wish to purchase a new Dell product.
-Find out more.
+They also have a free mail-back program to recycle Dell products.
+Find out more about Dell’s recycling program.
+Epson Recycling Program Send back Epson products for free recycling, including printers, scanners and projectors.
+Learn more about Epson’s program and request a pre-paid shipping label here.
 Did You Know?
 3D Printer Can Work on Recycled Plastic 3D printers are all the rage.
 ReDeTec is a company selling a machine that can recycle plastic waste into a printer filament or ink for 3D printers.
 Are Printers and Copiers Eco-Friendly?
 Printers and copiers are two of the most energy-intensive items in the workplace.
-They also use up a lot of paper: the average office worker uses about one tree’s worth of paper every year.
-Standard printer ink contains petroleum, which releases volatile compounds into the air.
+They use up a lot of paper: The average office worker uses about one tree’s worth of paper every year.
+Standard printer ink also contains petroleum, which releases volatile compounds into the air.